 More than 70 different coastal communities have local shellfish ordinances.
 Each of these ordinances is unique, and allows for the adaptability of management for that specific location.
 For more information about these ordinances, please see this DMR webpage.

-Maine Clam Handbook
+Maine SHellfish Handbook

 References